Transport in Shenzhen: Buses

 Bus services in Shenzhen began in 1975, and now have expanded to a network consisting of about 900 regular routes.
 Three franchised companies, Shenzhen Bus Group, Shenzhen Eastern Bus and Shenzhen Western Bus operate existing routes, with others once operated by private companies.

 Bus operators in Shenzhen are subsidized by the government and have to set the bus fares according to a guideline usually from 2 RMB to 10 RMB.
 Fare has to be given when boarding the bus in short-haul routes and expresses with no change.
 However, for some long-haul routes, fare is collected manually or automatically when embarking and disembarking, recording the travel distance of the passenger.
 Shenzhen Tong IC Card or its mobile payment is accepted on most of the bus routes with 20% off at least, except a few privately operated premium routes.

+Shenzhen has become the world's first city to achieve full electrification of its urban bus fleet.
+This move has significantly reduced noise and pollutant emissions and made it a representative case of large-scale promotion of electric public transportation.

 Bus routes in Shenzhen are categorised into three categories, beginning from Dec.
 2008: